pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 duration      `numeric`

 4. artists (dimension table) - artists in the music database\
-on conflict do nothing - a single row per artist provides all the necessary info\
+On conflict do nothing - a single row per artist provides all the necessary info\
-attributes: \
+Table attributes: \
 artist_id     `varchar` - PK\
 name          `varchar`\
 location      `varchar`\